hrishikesh-mahajan/GreenSoftware/SRS/SRS.md

 Issue: Physical stores have limited space, leading to a restricted range of products available for customers.

 Solution: The e-commerce platform overcomes this limitation by offering a vast and diverse range of products.
-Users have access to a comprehensive catalogue, including various categories, brands, and options that may not be available in local stores.
+Users have access to a comprehensive catalog, including various categories, brands, and options that may not be available in local stores.

 ### 1.3.
 Lack of Centralized Product Information